Introduction

 Identifying Your Shoe Materials

-Here are some common shoe materials:
+Here are some commonly encountered shoe materials:

 Understanding Care Instructions

-Pay attention to symbols on the label:
+Be attentive to the symbols on the label:

 The Importance of Knowing Your Shoes